-Not long ago, consumers who needed a plumber, an electrician or an appliance repair person would get out their trusted Yellow Pages.
+Not long ago, consumers who needed a plumber, an electrician or an HVAC repair person would get out their trusted Yellow Pages.
 They’d thumb through the book, find their category and then start calling the local contractors to see who was available.

 Nowadays, that same consumer is probably heading straight to Google.
 That means, if you’re a contractor or repair person selling a service, you’d better have a website or you’re not likely to get found.

 A website that targets your local area and describes your capabilities is your best bet for getting calls from new customers.
 It not only makes consumers aware of your services, it serves as a credibility builder.
 A company with a professionally written website looks legitimate and well-established.
 It appears trustworthy and capable.

 If you don’t have a website or you have one but it needs an upgrade, consider working with a copywriter for contractors and repair services.
 She can help you to grow your business by writing marketing copy that wins new work and increases sales to your existing customers.

 She can write copy that raises awareness of your services and makes your company the first choice when seeking a contractor in your industry.
 If your business falls into any of the following categories, you need a well-designed, professionally written website:

 If you have an existing website with some age, try looking at it with fresh eyes.
 Be sure it is an accurate reflection of the professionalism of your business and that it does a competent job of explaining why someone should hire you.

 Also, make sure your site is mobile-friendly so people searching for your services on their phone are able to view it.

 Bottom line.
 Your website is likely to be the first impression you make on prospective customers; you want it to be a good one.

 Do you offer any specialized services?
 Do you have any particular expertise that sets you apart from others in your field?
 If so, that information needs to be front and center on your website.